 Teen Driving Safety Research

-Motor vehicle crashes remain the No. 1 cause of death for adolescents.
+Motor vehicle crashes remain a leading cause of death for adolescents.
 Through its multidisciplinary Teen Driving Safety Research program, the Center for Injury Research and Prevention (CIRP) at the Children’s Hospital of Philadelphia Research Institute is working to reduce the frequency and severity of motor vehicle crashes involving teens behind the wheel.
 Most of our teen driving safety research corresponds to at least one of the following categories:

 - Teen drivers’ skill acquisition and training